mrd0ll4r/oktopus/README.md

 This keeps the indexer binaries simple, and makes it easier to manage stuff via Docker.
 For example, if a daemon dies, all associated indexers can gracefully die, everything will be restarted via Docker, no messages are lost due to RabbitMQ, and everything is fantastic.

+Whenever a database operation or an interaction with RabbitMQ fails, the worker exits with a panic.
+Database operations failing are ruled out at compile-time for the most up-to-date schema.
+Failures thus indicate that the database is running a different schema than expected.
+Failing to post tasks to or receive tasks from RabbitMQ should never happen either.
+No messages are lost when a worker exits -- they will be auto-NACKed after a while and re-queued.

-TODO: the message types (i.e., task definitions) are not up to date.
+TODO: the message types (i.e., task definitions) are not up-to-date.

 #### Queue `cids`: